Facebook replaces its old inbox with the web version of Messenger

 Just under two years ago, Facebook introduced a web interface for its private chat application, Messenger.
 Now, Facebook is integrating that same web app into the desktop version of Facebook, where it replaces the older messaging experience.

-The change has been spotted by a number of users in multiple markets – including also TechCrunch staff in the U.S. and Europe – which hinted it was more than a small-scale “test.”
+The change has been spotted by a number of users in multiple markets – including TechCrunch staff in the U.S. and Europe – which hinted it was more than a small-scale “test.”

 Facebook did not make a formal announcement about the change.
 However, in the comments of a post by Facebook head David Marcus, he’s responding to a lot of feedback about the new upgrade to Messenger within Facebook.